Menu

-Validated in dozens of publications for STORM, STED, SIM, 2-photon and other specialized applications
+Validated in dozens of publications for STORM, STED, SIM, 2-photon, and other specialized applications

-Unique kits and pre-labeled secondary antibody conjugates with a low degree of labeling optimal for STORM
+A wide selection of pre-labeled secondary antibody conjugates with a low degree of labeling optimal for STORM

 The Best Probes for Super-Resolution

 Super-resolution microscopy encompasses a broad family of imaging techniques that push beyond the diffraction limit of traditional light microscopy, revealing the finer details of biological structures.
 These techniques rely on extremely precise control over the excitation, emission, and image acquisition of fluorescently labeled cells and tissues.
 Consequently, the quality and efficiency of super-resolution imaging relies heavily on the fluorescent properties of the probe.
 Recent advances in super-resolution microscopy have demonstrated the importance of high-performance fluorescent probes.
-Biotium’s CF® Dyes have met this demand with industry-leading brightness and photochemical switching properties over other commercially available fluorescent probes.
-Moreover, CF® Dyes have been published in dozens of studies for a wide range of super-resolution applications.

 CF® Dye Advantages for Super-Resolution